Fujifilm X-T2 vs X100F

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

-- More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.
+- More flexible LCD: Has a full-flex screen for odd-angle shots in portrait or landscape orientation.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - More flexible: Accepts interchangeable lenses, so that lens characteristics can be altered.